zhizhizhizhizhi/tp/docs/DeveloperGuide.md

 The `Storage` component,
 * can save `UserPref` objects in json format and read it back.
 * can save the address book data in json format and read it back.
+* can save the user scores data in json format and read it back.

 ### <a name="common_classes"></a>Common Classes